-Mini Meatloaves, mashed potatoes, and roasted green beans all get baked together on ONE sheet pan!
+Mini Meatloaf, mashed potatoes, and roasted green beans all get baked together on ONE sheet pan!

-Speaking of impressive, that is exactly how you are going to feel presenting this dinner to the table!
+This dinner is quite impressive!
 Not only is it a delicious comfort meal, but it’s secretly SO easy.

-I mean, who ever heard of making mashed potatoes on a sheet pan?!
+I mean, who ever heard of making mashed potatoes on a sheet pan along side your mini meatloaf and green beans?!
 No one will know you took a crazy short-cut ?

 Unless you have someone else washing the dishes — and then they’ll be crazy confused by how little there is to wash up!